AmauSup/AutoMazeRunner/README.md

   }
 }
 ```
-    This is a basic framework.
-Additional logic for audio detection and maze-solving strategies can be added based on your robot’s sensors.
+    This is a framework; additional audio detection logic can be added for smarter maze-solving.

-## 📸 Project Images

-📄 Conclusion
+## 📄 Conclusion

-This project demonstrates how audio sensors can be combined with ultrasonic sensors to create an autonomous maze-solving robot.
+This project combines ultrasonic + audio sensors for autonomous maze navigation.
-The robot can detect obstacles and make real-time navigation decisions, showcasing the integration of hardware, software, and control algorithms.
+The robot makes informed decisions, successfully avoids obstacles, and demonstrates real-time autonomous control.

+Future improvements:

-Future improvements may include machine learning for smarter navigation and adaptive behavior.
+    Implement machine learning for smarter navigation

+    Optimize sensor scanning & decision-making algorithms